 The area between the paws is a common place where foreign bodies can get stuck and cause injuries to dogs.
-While you bath your Chihuahua, check between the toes and remove any kind of debris that you may find.
+While you bathe your Chihuahua, check between the toes and remove any kind of debris that you may find.
 In some dogs, the hair between the toes becomes tangled and this leads to painful injuries.
-Carefully cut the hair in this area and then thoroughly dry between the toes with a hair dryer.
+Carefully cut the hair in this area and then thoroughly dry it between the toes with a hairdryer.
 You can also get your pet groomer to shave between the toes to get all the hair out.

 4. Prevent Cuts and Scrapes

-If you and your Chihuahua are starting a new activity, like hiking together or walking on a new park, you should introduce the new activity slowly.
-Your Chihuahua’s paws may become sensitive if they are not used to walking on certain environments, so increasing the time spent on any given activity will allow the foot pads to adapt to this environment.
+If you and your Chihuahua are starting a new activity, like hiking together or walking in a new park, you should introduce the new activity slowly.
+Your Chihuahua’s paws may become sensitive if they are not used to walking in certain environments, so increasing the time spent on any given activity will allow the footpads to adapt to this environment.